BlueWhaleYT/ChatGPT-Android/README.md

 # ChatGPT

-> **Note**: This may not have the same result of ChatGPT Official.
+> **Note**: This may not have the same result of what you exactly asked on ChatGPT Official.

 This is an experimental android app enabling users to chat with AI via OpenAI.
-It supports past conversations (context linking), but it has the limit from the max tokens you've set.

 ## Supported models

-- text-davinci-003 (Recommended)
+- text-davinci-003: not recommended for long context.
-- gpt-3.5-turbo (used by ChatGPT)
+- gpt-3.5-turbo: used by ChatGPT, recommended for long context and has adjustments on tokens streaming.

 ## Get Started